LouisChang/JustBid/README.md

   Cassandra is used as my database.
 I need to handle millions of data and need to SELECT bid with the same item_id when I choose item_id as the PRIMARY KEY.
 Also, I do not need to use JOIN function of different TABLES.
 Last but not least, timestamp is needed to store and used to sort, so Cassandra is my top choice.
 * UI

   Flask is used for data display.
-The website is live on [sidi.online](http://sidi.online) and [video demo](https://vimeo.com/173849615) is ready on Vimeo.
+The website is no longer live on because the web server of Insight is down and [video demo](https://vimeo.com/173849615) is ready on Vimeo.

 ## Batch processing stage
   * Jaccard Similarity